French frigate Pauline: Service history

 Pauline was then used for convoy escort in the Mediterranean.
 She took part in the action of 29 November 1811, fleeing the battle while frigate and the smaller were captured by the British.
-Her commanding officer, Captain François-Gilles Montfort, was subsequently court-martialled and relieved of command.
+Her commanding officer, Captain François-Gilles Montfort, was subsequently court-martialled for his failure to support these ships and relieved of command.

 On 11 April 1814, she was renamed Bellone.
-She took part in the landing at Sidi Ferruch during the Invasion of Algiers in 1830, and used as a ferry the following years.
+She took part in the landing at Sidi Ferruch during the Invasion of Algiers in 1830, and was used as a ferry in the following years.

 Capture of by and Pauline.
 Watercolour by Antoine Roux.